Skip to main content

 Then the earnings report comes out, and the stock moves up 5%.

-Uncertainty instantly transforms into certainty.
-The event is over.
-The fear evaporates.
-IV collapses.
-It’s common for IV to drop 20% or 30% in minutes in situations like this.
+The fear evaporates, and IV collapses.
+It’s common for IV to drop 20% or 30% in minutes.

 Even though you guessed the direction right (the stock went up), the value of your call option drops because the “air” (IV) was let out of the balloon faster than the price movement could pump it back up.